carpentries-incubator/swc_github_flow/for_novice_contributors.md

 1. Identify the url and repository name for the lesson you want to make changes for, eg <https://github.com/swcarpentry/git-novice>.
 The base branch in all the Carpentry lessons is called **gh-pages**.

-2. It’s not possible to for you to directly edit the version of the lesson in the Carpentry repository, so the overall idea of “GitHub Flow” is that you can submit edits by:
+2. It’s not possible for you to directly edit the version of the lesson in the Carpentry repository, so the overall idea of “GitHub Flow” is that you can submit edits by:

     1) making your own copy of the lesson repository